ckreisl/cs2-news-telegram-bot/README.md

 ### Adding the Bot to a Group

 Adding the bot to a group is possible.
-The person adding the bot to the group will be the admin of the bot.
+The person who adds the bot to the group will be the admin of the bot.
 Which means only the admin can use the `/options` command to enable / disable news, updates or external news posts for the group chat.

 To prevent spamming a spam protection is implemented.
 After 3 (default) strikes the chat will be banned and receives a timeout.
 This affects the whole chat not only the user who spammed.